Autostrada A3 (Italy): History

 The first stretch of the road to be completed was the Naples-Pompeii section, finished on 22 June 1929.
 The connection onward to Salerno was completed on 16 July 1961.
 In 1964 the Italian government decided to build a motorway which connected the rest of Italy to Calabria, so far considered a kind of "Third Island" (together with Sicily and Sardinia), due to the nature of its terrain, which made it problematic to reach the region.
 The new motorway was built in a total of 8 years, the works being delivered on 13 June 1974.

-The road built by 1974 is more similar to a sub-standard freeway (Italian: strada statale, "state road") than to the other autostrade (motorways) in Italy.
+The road built by 1974 was more similar to a sub-standard freeway (Italian: strada statale, "state road") than to the other autostrade (motorways) in Italy.
+Hard shoulders were absent, curves were often sharp, and in many places merge lanes were absent - the cars entering the motorway instead had to wait at stop signs.
+By the 1990s the road was severely deteriorated.

 1997–2017 Renovation

 Queues became a common feature, especially in summer.
 To solve the situation, the Italian government funded the construction of a new route which would remove the high gradients and sharp turns and enlarge the carriageway.
 This required the construction of new tunnels and viaducts (among these the viadotto italia the highest in Italy) while keeping the traffic on the current motorway open.
 The reconstruction works started in 1997 and officially ended in 2016 during a ceremony although works continued until late 2017.
 The EU antifraud investigation of works undertaken between 2007 and 2010 together with the repayment of over €300m to the EU in July 2012 have delayed completion of the upgrade works even further.

 The cost of the upgrade (in August 2013) was projected to reach over €10bn by the time it was eventually completed, then envisaged as 2018.
 The section from Salerno to Reggio Calabria alone, 442 km long, would cost €10bn with the rest spent on widening/upgrades already completed between Naples and Salerno. €7.443 Bn had been spent up to 2011 on parts of the 442 km section between Salerno and Reggio Calabria.